A Security Lighting Plan for the Modern Farmstead

 The Foundation of Farm Security Lighting: Key Principles

 Effective farm security is not about creating the brightest patch of light; it’s about strategic visibility.
-A single, overpowering light might seem like a powerful deterrent, but I've seen it do more harm than good.
+A single, overpowering light might seem like a powerful deterrent, but in our experience supporting rural property owners, we've seen it often do more harm than good.
 It creates blinding glare and deep, impenetrable shadows where threats can hide.
 The goal is to eliminate uncertainty with layers of controlled, overlapping light.

 This approach moves beyond simple floodlighting and builds a cohesive system that protects your entire property, from the front gate to the most remote outbuilding.